ivre/ivre/doc/INSTALL.md

     This will remove any country/AS information in your database.
 Process ? [y/N] y
     # ivre runscansagentdb --init
     This will remove any agent and/or scan in your database and files.
 Process ? [y/N] y
+    # ivre viewcli --init
+    This will remove any view in your database.
+Process ? [y/N] y

 ### Getting IP data ###